harness/developer-hub/docs/platform/2_Delegates/secure-delegates/secure-delegates-with-tokens.md

 Harness loads tokens during the delegate startup process as part of the connection heartbeat.
 When you change the delegate token, you must restart the delegate cycle process.

-Delegates are disconnected within 20 minutes of token revocation.
+Delegates are disconnected immediately after tokens are revoked.

 To revoke tokens, do the following: